swfiua/80days/posts/star-trek-universal-translator.rst

 pass on the events to applications running on the O/S.

-Events tend to be pretty low level things like *button click*, *keyboard keypress" etc etc.   If we had more sophisticated input devices, or rather a layer listening to existing inputs (for instance why not use the webcam too to observe what the user is doing, or the mic to listen.
+Events tend to be pretty low level things like *button click*, *keyboard keypress* etc etc.   If we had more sophisticated input devices, or rather a layer listening to existing inputs (for instance why not use the webcam too to observe what the user is doing, or the mic to listen.
 With this information it ought to be easier to guess